-- Maintain minimum six-foot separation between all persons in all interactions at all times. - Arrange furniture to encourage social distancing. - Require clients/customers to make appointments for in-person services. - Provide personal protective equipment (PPE) such as gloves and face masks to employees and independent contractors.
-Cloth facial coverings must be worn by every employee and independent contractor not working alone in the office. - Ensure frequent and adequate hand washing with adequate maintenance of supplies.
+- Maintain minimum six-foot separation between all persons in all interactions at all times. - Arrange furniture to encourage social distancing. - Require clients/customers to make

+- appointments for in-person services. - Provide personal protective equipment (PPE) such as gloves and face masks to employees and independent contractors.
+Cloth facial coverings must be worn at all times in indoor spaces, and in outside public spaces when unable to physically distance from others. - Ensure frequent and adequate hand washing with adequate maintenance of supplies.
 Use disposable gloves where applicable to prevent transmission on office supplies or other equipment that is shared. - Establish a janitorial schedule that includes frequent cleaning and sanitizing with a particular emphasis on commonly touched surfaces. - Screen individuals for signs/symptoms of COVID-19 before starting work.
 Make sure individuals who are sick stay home or immediately go home if they feel or appear sick.
-Cordon off any areas where an individual with probable or confirmed COVID-19 illness worked, touched surfaces, etc.

-until the area and equipment is cleaned and sanitized.
-Follow the cleaning guidelines set by the CDC to deep clean and sanitize.

-- · Occupancy of the office will be capped at 50% of maximum capacity or lower. - For counties in Phase 1.5 occupancy will be capped at 25% of maximum capacity and any indoor appointments will be limited to 30 minutes. - All on-site employees and independent contractors must be trained on the worksite's policies, these requirements and all relevant sanitization and social distancing protocols.
+Cordon off any areas where an individual with probable or confirmed COVID-19 illness worked, touched surfaces, etc. until the area and equipment is cleaned and sanitized.
+Follow the cleaning guidelines set by the CDC to deep clean and sanitize. - Occupancy of the office will be capped at 50% of maximum capacity or lower. - For Phase 1.5 occupancy will be capped at 25% of maximum capacity and any indoor appointments will be limited to 30 minutes.
+Firms must post signage informing customers for the need to limit face to face interactions to 30 minutes or less. - All on-site employees and independent contractors must be trained on the worksite's policies, these requirements and all relevant sanitization and social distancing protocols.
 They must also be trained about COVID-19 and how to prevent its transmission. - A site-specific COVID-19 monitor shall be designated at each location to monitor the health of individuals and enforce the COVID-19 job site safety plan. - Develop and post at each location a comprehensive COVID-19 exposure control, mitigation and recovery plan.
-A copy of the plan must be available at the location and available for inspection by state and local authorities. - COVID-19 safety information and requirements, such as CDC, DOH, OSHA posters and the employer-owner written policies for COVID-19, shall be visibly posted at each location. - · Authorized access to the business should primarily be through the front door. - Face shields or sneeze guards should be placed throughout the worksite at all places of potential interaction between service providers and clients
+A copy of the plan must be available at the location and available for inspection by state and local authorities.

+- COVID-19 safety information and requirements, such as CDC, DOH, OSHA posters and the employer-owner written policies for COVID-19, shall be visibly posted at each location. - Authorized access to the business should primarily be through the front door. - Face shields or sneeze guards should be placed throughout the worksite at all places of potential interaction between service providers and clients